perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 #### Deploy Updates
 > 1. Plan the Deplyment
-> 2. Determine whether securty up
+> 2. Determine whether security update is available for download
+> 3. Obtain the required update files
+> 4. Create the update package
+> 5. Test the package
+> 6. Test the update
+> 7. Roll out the deployment

 - **Explain how to deploy an update.**
 	- <u>Plan the deployment</u>